How to Create a Content Marketing Strategy in 7 Easy Steps

 How Keywords Influence your Content’s Search Ranking

 Keywords within the content largely influence your site’s ranking, so think about the words and phrases a customer would use.
 Factor in what your audience knows about the topic, their interests, and the keywords’ popularity.
-Reading competitors’ content can also helpful when determining the most relevant keywords.
+Reading competitors’ content can also be helpful when determining the most relevant keywords.

 High search volume keywords are typically used by hundreds or thousands of websites, so avoid over saturating your content with the same words.
 Strike a balance when selecting keywords, choosing both high and low search volumes.
 It’s also good practice to use related keywords so you’re not using the same words over and over in your writing.